-Information on the current risk assessment for corona infections, on hygiene measures and an overview with questions and answers can be found on the website of the Robert Koch Institute and that of the Federal Centre for Health Education (BZgA).
+Further information on the current risk assessment for Corona infections, hygiene measures and an overview with questions and answers can be found on the website of the Robert Koch Institute and that of the Federal Centre for Health Education (BZgA).

 The state of Hessen has set up a citizens' hotline to answer pressing questions regarding the coronavirus.

 Tel.: 0800 5554666, Monday to Friday from 08:00 a.m. to 8:00 p.m.

 For answers to questions regarding labor law, please visit the Website of Techniker Krankenkasse.
 Additional information is available on the website of the Frankfurt Public Health Authority (Gesundheitsamt Frankfurt).

 Measures taken by Frankfurt UAS

 Our primary goals are to protect the health of employees and students and to prevent the spread of the Corona virus in our sphere of influence as far as possible through precautionary measures.
 In doing so, we follow the guidelines of the Robert Koch Institute, the Health Department of the City of Frankfurt, and the Hessian Ministry of Higher Education, Research, Science and the Arts.

 Further information on study-relevant measures of the university are summarized on the FAQ page of the university; for employees and teachers there is also a FAQ page on the intranet.